nikneem/nikneem.github.io/assets/content/valet-key-pattern-in-azure.md

 ### How did we do that in the past?

-In the past, when we uploaded pictures to an endpoint on the webserver and handle the incomming stream, or store the incomming stream as a file.
+In the past, when we uploaded pictures to an endpoint on the webserver and handle the incoming stream, or store the incoming stream as a file.
-Then we would immidiately process the incomming data (in case of a picture, resize and optimize it).
+Then we would immediately process the incoming data (in case of a picture, resize and optimize it).
 After all was done, we would send a response to the client with the result image, or an error message in case something went wrong.